Border blaster: Northern U.S. and Canada

 Another possible exception to that general rule on the Canadian side was CKLW in Windsor, Ontario, across the river from Detroit.
 Originally licensed as a Class II-B (now Class B) station and always operating in full compliance with the technical specifications and operating rules of its CRTC licence (i.e., protection of the entire Mexican border nights and protection of co-channel Canadian stations days and nights), CKLW's 50,000-watt directional signal blanketed much of Michigan and northern Ohio east to Cleveland days and nights, and south to Toledo, Lima and Dayton in the daytime.
 American-owned until 1970 as part of the RKO General chain (along with such other top 40 powerhouses as KHJ in Los Angeles and KFRC in San Francisco), it functioned essentially as a Detroit-market station during the 1960s and 1970s.
 Its Motown-flavored personality Top 40 format made it one of the most highly rated stations in the Midwestern US.
 The decline of AM radio as a music source in the 1970s, combined with new Canadian government rules imposing domestic ownership of and minimum domestic music content on Canadian-based stations, made it difficult for CKLW to continue to compete for listeners with Detroit-based, US-licensed FM music stations, which offered clean stereo sound and faced no program content or music playlist restrictions.
 CKLW abandoned the Top 40 format and its efforts to compete in the Detroit market in the 1980s.
 Today it is a news/talk station aimed largely at an Ontario audience, though still containing a significant amount of American syndicated talk.

-WLYK is another example of a border blaster, broadcasting from a transmitter in New York State and serving the adjacent Kingston, Ontario, area; its operator Rogers Communications holds an ownership stake in its U.S.-based licensee.
+WLYK is another example of a border blaster, broadcasting from a transmitter in New York State and serving the adjacent Kingston, Ontario, area; its operator My Broadcasting Corporation (through its 1234567 Corporation) holds an ownership stake in its U.S.-based licensee.
 Numerous stations in northern New York target larger cities in Ontario and Quebec in addition to their local areas of New York, including (but not limited to) WYSX targeting Brockville; WRCD, WVLF and WMWA targeting Cornwall; and WQLR and WBTZ targeting Montreal.
 By contrast under CRTC regulations, Canadian radio stations must be operated from studios within the country.